MFTune: An Efficient Multi-fidelity Framework for Spark SQL Configuration Tuning: Related work

 \textbf{Spark SQL Tuning}.
 While DBMS tuning methods can in principle be adapted to Spark SQL, the significantly longer query execution times in Spark SQL make methods that require hundreds of iterations~\cite{zhang2021restune,zhang2023efficient,cai2022hunter} extremely time-consuming.
-Therefore, Spark SQL-specific tuning methods are necessary.
-Recently, there have been some auto-tuning methods tailored for Spark SQL, which can be categorized into the following three classes: 1) Early work focused on cost modeling methods that rely on a deep knowledge of system performance to build performance models~\cite{chen2019cost,gounaris2017dynamic,venkataraman2016ernest}.
-However, it is difficult for them to capture complex system behaviors.
-2) To reduce reliance on domain knowledge, machine learning (ML) approaches employ ML techniques to build performance models~\cite{prats2020you,zhu2021kea,yu2018datasize}, which need a large number of training samples with high overhead.
-3) Most auto-tuning methods are also based on Bayesian Optimization (BO) and strive to enhance tuning efficiency to address the validation overhead of Spark SQL workloads~\cite{alipourfard2017cherrypick,xin2022locat,li2023towards}.
+Therefore, recent studies have developed Spark SQL-specific auto-tuning methods, most of which are based on BO and strive to enhance tuning efficiency to mitigate the evaluation overhead.
 For example, TIE~\cite{chen2024tie} accelerates the sampling phase of BO through an early termination mechanism, thereby reducing the tuning time.
 LOCAT~\cite{xin2022locat} compresses the target workload after obtaining sufficient evaluation observations of the original workload, and performs BO in a reduced search space.
 To avoid tuning each workload from scratch, some methods leverage knowledge from similar historical tuning tasks~\cite{fekry2020tune,li2023towards,shen2023rover,li2025loftune}.
-For example, Tuneful~\cite{fekry2020tune} employs a Multi-Task Gaussian Process (MTGP) to train and predict similar historical task data alongside current task observations.
+For example, Tuneful~\cite{fekry2020tune} employs a Multi-Task Gaussian Process to train and predict similar historical task data alongside current task observations.
 Online-Tune~\cite{li2023towards} and LOFTune~\cite{li2025loftune} obtain optimal configurations from similar tasks for a warm start.
 Rover~\cite{shen2023rover} accelerates tuning by weighting the BO acquisition function with historical tasks.

+Rockhopper~\cite{zhu2025rockhopper} studies online Spark configuration tuning in production environments, focusing on robust adaptation to noisy and dynamic workloads.